mlim1972/micronaut-boilerplate/README.md

     - EDITOR
 - [/dbmigrationscript/v1/V1_1__seed_user](src/main/resources/db/migration/v1/V1_1__seed_user.sql).
   This is the script to insert seed data for the user table and the user role table.
-Flyway will run the .sql file above and this file in order to create the database schema and insert seed data.
-The reason we need to create a groovy script rather than adding it to the Flyway .sql file is that we need to use some coding not available in the .sql file.
+Flyway will run the .sql file above and this file to create the database schema and insert seed data.
+The reason we need to create a groovy script rather than adding it to the Flyway .sql file is that we need to use code that cannot be performed in .sql file.
 The groovy script adds a user to the user table using the encrypted password.
 Encryption is not available in SQL.
 - [/controller/LoginControllerSpec](/src/test/groovy/com/example/controller/LoginControllerSpec.groovy).
   This class was updated to change the index when inserting to tables.
 This is done so that while testing